MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/client/dotnet.md

 The .NET client library supports .NET Standard 2.0, .NET 6 and the following platforms:

 * Xamarin.Android above API level 19.
-* Xamarin.iOS version 8.0 and above..
+* Xamarin.iOS version 8.0 and above.
 * Universal Windows Platform builds 19041 and above.
 * Windows Presentation Framework (WPF).
 * Windows App SDK (WinUI 3).
 * .NET MAUI for Android, iOS, and Windows platforms.

 Other platforms may work, but haven't been tested at this time.
-The TodoApp sample (located in the samples directory) contains an example of each tested platform.
+The [TodoApp sample](https://github.com/Azure/azure-mobile-apps/tree/main/samples/TodoApp) contains an example of each tested platform.

 ## Setup and Prerequisites